KiranJavkar/PRAWNS/README.md

 # PRAWNS: Pan-genome representation of whole genomes tool

 PRAWNS is a fast and scalable tool that generates an efficient representation of closely related whole genomes to provide a concise list of genomic features or sequence entities shared by a user-specified fraction of the genomes.
-It is designed specifically for large-scale genomic studies like population genomics and comparative genomics with an emphasis on getting insights into the microbial genome biology.
+It is designed specifically for large-scale genomic studies like population genomics and comparative genomics with an emphasis on getting insights into the microbial genome biology. [(Link to publication)](https://doi.org/10.1093/bioinformatics/btac844)

 <ins>PRAWNS relies on two main algorithmic innovations:</ins>
 1. Locating the <b>*conserved regions*</b> shared across multiple genomes.\